This is not going to happen overnight! Worth looking into every angle!

 3. The sector needs to get bigger so that CDFIs can be more relevant market actors

 If you would like some help searching for a CDFI or MicroFinance funder or a way to Finance Your Own Green Recovery in your region of the world, I would be glad to help you search.

 #2 Competition for Startups

 There is every chance in the world that you can find a competition that suites your Green Business.
 If not this year, then next year.

 Time to strap your boots, sit down, and start scouring the internet for the opportunities that will propel your business to the next level.
-[Many of these have closed for 2020, already, but it is still worth taking a look if this is a reasonable option for you.]
+Take a look, if this is a reasonable option for you.

 There is a range of business competitions and awards open to small and medium-sized businesses in the UK that can provide funding, support, press and much more.